tc39/test262/INTERPRETING.md

 Test262 tests are only valid under the runtime environment conditions described here.
-Test environments may be further modified according to the metadata contained with each test--refer to the "Metadata" section for more details.
+Test environments may be further modified according to the metadata contained with each test--refer to the [Metadata](#metadata) section for more details.

 ### Realm Isolation